itspangler/geospatial-humanities-s2024/syllabus/README.md

 * What is spatial data and what are spatial data models?
 Where does spatial data come from?
 How should you understand data in their social context?
 What ethical considerations should guide how we represent data cartographically?
 * Due before class:
-  * Activity 01: Mapping ancient places
+  * Activity 01: Mapping Ancient Places
   * Bouie, Jamelle.
 2022. "[We Still Can’t See American Slavery for What It Was.](https://www.nytimes.com/2022/01/28/opinion/slavery-voyages-data-sets.html.)" *The New York Times*, January 28, 2022, sec.
 Opinion.
-  * OPTIONAL: McKittrick, Katherine.
+  * RECOMMENDED: Skim through McKittrick, Katherine.
 2014. "[Mathematics Black Life.](https://www.jstor.org/stable/10.5816/blackscholar.44.2.0016)" *The Black Scholar* 44 (2): 16–28.

 **February 13 • Design I • Aesthetics & politics in mapping**

-> *Week 4: Basic color theory; choropleth mapping; the modifiable areal unit problem; layer blending; icons and iconography; text on maps; basemaps.*
+> *Week 4: Basic color theory; choropleth mapping; layer blending; icons and iconography; text on maps; basemaps; reprojection.*

 * What are the best practices for representing spatial data and making maps?
 To what extent are those practices contingent on flexible cultural and social norms?
 When should you bend or break these rules in order to make a more effective argument?
-Is cartography an "art" or a "science?"
+Is cartography an "art," a "science," something in between, or neither?
+Is cartography anything at all?
 * Due before class:
-  * Exercise 02: Mapping the Transatlantic Slave Trade Database: 1676-1805
+  * Exercise 02: The Transatlantic Slave Trade Database
-  * Krygier, J B. 1995. "[Cartography as an Art and a Science](https://www.researchgate.net/publication/233697179_Cartography_as_an_art_and_a_science)?" *The Cartographic Journal* 32: 9.

 ## Part II: Approaches

 **February 20 • Archives I • Contingencies of counting people**

-> *Week 5: Census data; table joins; *
+> *Week 5: Census data; table joins; limitations of the census; the modifiable areal unit problem.*

 * Why do we count people?
 Where does the device of a "census" come from?
 Who gets counted and who doesn't?
 How can we map those presences and absences?
 * Due before class:
-    * Assignment 01: Cartography assignment
+  * Assignment 01: WITCHCRAFT
+  * Activity 02: Population Change in Africa, 1850-1950
   * Jacobs, Alexandra.
 2022. "[Counting the Population Has Always Been Political](https://www.nytimes.com/2022/08/28/books/democracys-data-dan-bouk.html)," *The New York Times*, 2022.
   * Loftus, Eve and Joan Brunetta.
 2024. "[Mapping Black Cambridge](https://leventhalmap.org/articles/mapping-black-cambridge/)," *Leventhal Map & Education Center*.

-**February 27 • Analysis I • Vector analysis**
+**February 27 • Analysis I • Spatial research questions**

-> *Week 6: Spatial joins;*
+> *Week 6: Spatial joins; vector proximity analysis; layer blending; ArcGIS online; field calculation; boolean logic.*

+* How do we proceed from representation to analysis?
+What kinds of spatial research questions can we ask and answer using GIS?
+How do different spatial data structurs permit and constrain different forms of spatial analysis?
+* Due before class:
-*
+  * Activity 03: Historical census
+  * OPTIONAL: Watch [*The Lighthouse* (2019)](https://en.wikipedia.org/wiki/The_Lighthouse_(2019_film)) to get yourself in the mood for this week's exercise

 **March 5 • Archives II • Breathing new life into old maps**

-> *Week 7: Digitization; georeferencing; feature extraction; *
+> *Week 7: Digitization; georeferencing; feature extraction; reprojection.*

+* How
-*
+* Due before class:
+  * Exercise 03: Lighthouses, shipwrecks, and the architecture of maritime empire

-**March 12 • Analysis II • Raster analysis**
+**March 12 • Analysis II • Pixelated places**

-> *Week 8*
+> *Week 8: Raster analysis*

-*
+* How does raster analysis

 **March 19 • Mandatory relaxation • Spring break**